 18. Users prefer video streams to recorded videos.

 Now, as far as Facebook video statistics go, you’ll be surprised to hear that users watch up to 100 million hours of video content on the social network every day.
 Research, however, has shown that live stream videos have 3x longer watch times than prerecorded videos.

-21. In the US, the average time spent on Facebook is 37 minutes.
+19. In the US, the average time spent on Facebook in 2020 was estimated at 37 minutes.

-The average US adult spends approximately 37 minutes on Facebook every day.
+The average US adult spent approximately 37 minutes on Facebook every day in 2020.
 Meanwhile, the average time spent on Facebook has been slowly decreasing, compared to 2017, when this figure stood at 41 minutes per day.